Notebook / Infrastructure / 004

 FastAPIInstrumentor().instrument_app(app)

-For structured logging with the correlation ID, structlog needs one custom processor that reads from the active OTEL span context at log time:
+For structured logging with the correlation ID, structlog needs one custom processor that reads the active OTEL span context at log time:

 import structlog